caltechlibrary/CL-web-components/about.md

 : This element wraps a textarea containing a list of agents expressed as JSON.

 &#x60;table-sortable&#x60;
 : This is a component that takes an innerHTML containing table.
-It makes the table sortable by the column headings and provides a filter input that lets you enter text to filter by and pick a column to filter on.
+It makes the table sortable by the column headings and provides a filter input that lets you enter text to filter by and pick a column to filter on."

-&#x60;footer-global&#x60;
-: This is a component that inserts a library branded footer into applications maintained by the library.
-There is a full and lite version of the footer available."
 authors:
   - family_name: Doiel
     given_name: R. S.